BetterMuSeek

 Bridge

-The glued bridge of the Stella Auditorium was an innovative design back then.
-It helped to enhance the tone and sustain of the string instrument.
+The Stella Auditorium’s glued bridge was an innovative design.
+It enhanced the tone and sustain of the string instrument.

 The maker of the Leadbelly guitar was German luthier C. F. Martin.
 He glued the bridge to the top of the guitar.
 It allowed a stable and resonant connection between the strings and the body.
 Every classical guitar bridge now features this bridge style.

-Find out the reasons behind what makes a 12-string guitar’s bridge different here.
+Find out why a 12-string guitar’s bridge is different here.

 Weight

 Leadbelly’s 4 lb (11 oz) guitar is exceptionally lightweight compared to other 12-string guitars, but its unique tonality and sound make it a distinctive instrument.
 Heavier guitars can provide a more solid and stable feeling.
-It also has greater resonance and sustains.
+They also have greater resonance and sustain.
 Many people like the grounded and substantial instrument.

 Tailpiece

-The chrome-plated steel tailpiece is a special feature of the Leadbelly guitar.
-The guitar sounds amazing because of the tailpiece.
-It gave it a more harmonious, fuller, and vibrant tone.
-It holds all the courses of strings maintaining its structural integrity.
+The chrome-plated steel tailpiece is a unique feature of the Leadbelly guitar.
+It makes the guitar sound amazing, giving it a more harmonious, fuller, and vibrant tone.
+The tailpiece holds all the strings, maintaining its structural integrity.

 Ideal Genres